z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

     0   11111111 (1) 000... positive infinity
     1   11111111 (1) 000... negative infinity
 ```
-This floating point package is loosely based on IEEE 754.
+This floating point package is loosely based on IEEE-754.
 We maintain the packed format, but we do not support denormal numbers or the round to even convention.
 Both of these features could be added in the future with some performance penalty.

 ```
   IEEE floating point format: 	seeeeeee emmmmmmm mmmmmmmm mmmmmmmm